confact/lucky_search/README.md

 This is a WIP - feel free to help out!

-Easy plugin and play elasticsearch library for Lucky framework.
-Highly inspired by [Searchkick](https://github.com/ankane/searchkick) but are still lacking some of the advanced features searchkick have.
+This is an easy Elasticsearch library for the Lucky framework.
+It is highly inspired by [Searchkick](https://github.com/ankane/searchkick), but it still lacks some of the advanced features that Searchkick has.
 Now you can just index and search.

-I also got a lot of help and borrowed code from [neuroplastic](https://github.com/place-labs/neuroplastic) - Thank you Place Labs!
+I also got a lot of help and borrowed code from [neuroplastic](https://github.com/place-labs/neuroplastic) - Thank you, Place Labs!
-I also borrowed some of the analysis from Searchkick to get stemming and so on.
-Thank you Searchkick!
+I also borrowed some of the analysis from Searchkick to get stemming.
+Thank you, Searchkick!

 ## Installation